 Add nutritious unhealthy fixings to your protein shakes to support the calorie content.
-Fixings, such as entire milk, nut spreads, yogurt, berries, bananas, and avocado, will all include additional calories, protein, and different supplements to your everyday eating routine you some assistance with putting on weight.
+Fixings, such as entire milk, nut spreads, yogurt, berries, bananas, and avocado, will all include additional calories, protein, and different supplements to your everyday eating routine.
+You some assistance with putting on weight.

 Drink a fatty protein shake after your workout to help in recuperation and muscle-building.
-Incorporate wellsprings of starches, such as crisp organic product, to supplant your glycogen stores, which have been drained during your workout.
+Incorporate wellsprings of starches, such as crisp organic products, to supplant your glycogen stores, which have been drained during your workout.

 Things You’ll Need

 and can convert excess protein into glucose through a process known as gluconeogenesis.
 Glucose, in turn, is then converted into fat and stored in your adipose tissue.

 So, yes – when consumed in excess, protein can make you fat.
 What this “excess” is for you – I can’t answer because it depends on many factors – your lean muscle weight, your exercise regimen, and what other macronutrients you consume.
 Calories don’t matter at all, but what does is the breakdown of your macronutrients.

 Depending on what kind of protein you consume (it could be all through whole foods or through protein powders), it also depends on the composition of these protein powders.
 Most of them actually have a mix of different amino acids from different sources).